JaxCastonguay/JaxCastonguay/_posts/2023-10-27-Realtime-Database-Card-Game.md

 Wow they just let you use all their cards?
 Yes, see [here](https://www.cardsagainsthumanity.com/terms-of-use) (under "License")

 Warning!
-These are using real Cards Against Humanity Questions and answers, meaning most of the content is very inappropriate.
+These are using real Cards Against Humanity cards, meaning most of the content is very inappropriate.

 ## 🧠 What I Learned